 Yes, you read that well – as a mom, you should be willing to delegate tasks to whoever is available and can handle anything.
 Of course, kids would always be so adorable and helpless until we are ready to hit them up with a few tasks to do.
 Sometimes, we do everything for them until it becomes a habit we cannot break.
 But then, look at it again, and you will realize that you are doing yourself more harm than good, considering how impossible it is for one person to cover all the numerous works available to do at home.

 Although it is often very tempting to go on with every household responsibility by yourself, you will be getting better results at a quicker time when you learn to put some effort into getting your partner and children into the mix.
-The trick here is to ensure that tasks are broken into tiny bits that can be handled by everybody.
+The trick here is to ensure that tasks are broken into tiny bits that everybody can handle.
 Avoid assigning a task that’s too big for the assignee to handle.

 Since time immemorial, multitasking has always often been praised as one big-time management skills.
-It is, however, important to point out here that you should only multitask when it is appropriate for you, to avoid a breakdown.
+However, it is important to point out here that you should only multitask when appropriate for you, to avoid a breakdown.
 Although multitasking has proven to be an excellent tool for time management over time.

 Experts have also found that multitasked projects will not be completed as accurately as they should if a person goes within their limits while trying to multitask.
 Hence, it is vital to find a compromise.
 Pair tasks that are mindless with the ones that need absolute focus whenever it is appropriate.
 For instance, while taking your daily walks, you can as well make some business calls.
 You can also help your kids out with their assignment questions while cleaning the kitchen.